 Maybe they don’t deserve that.
 Maybe they do.
 I’m not qualified to judge; if you are, then congratulations, you’re a better person than I am.
 Pat yourself on the back and wallow in your sanctimony.

 What I’m supporting—because I’m far from the first person to propose moral augmentation—is radical.
 Perhaps even outrageous to some.
 Sacrilegious?
 Why not?
 Playing god?
 Well, if there is a current occupant of that position, he’s doing a really lousy job, so perhaps it is time for a regime change.
-A violation of our sacred rights and individual liberties?
+A violation of our rights and individual liberties?
 Absolutely!
 Dangerous?
-Maybe, but I’d argue it’s no less so than maintaining the status quo and deluding ourselves into thinking that we can legislate away behaviors that have been honed over eons of humanoid evolution.
+Maybe, but I’d argue it’s no more so than maintaining the status quo and deluding ourselves into thinking that we can legislate away behaviors that have been honed over eons of humanoid evolution.

 And, of course, it can never happen.
 Until it does.